parshap/node-ffmetadata/README.md

    used (instead of the default of v2.4).
 This is useful if compatibility with *Windows Explorer* is desired (see [#8][pull8]).

+ * `options.dryRun`: If this property is truthy, the `ffmpeg` process is not actually invoked and instead an array of the arguments that *would* have been used to invoke ffmpeg is returned synchronously.
+   The `callback` argument is not used in this case.

 [pull8]: https://github.com/parshap/node-ffmetadata/pull/8

 `callback(err)` is called when finished, with an error if one occurred.